-Women in Chemistry at Oxford have a long history dating back to the 1880s when the first female students were admitted to study chemistry and including the pioneering work of Dorothy Crowfoot Hodgkin, the first women to win the Nobel Prize in Chemistry in 1964.
+Women in Chemistry at Oxford have a long history dating back to the 1880s when the first female students were admitted to study chemistry, and including the pioneering work of Dorothy Crowfoot Hodgkin, who won the Nobel Prize in Chemistry in 1964.

 Founded in 2019, Oxford Women in Chemistry is a society within the Department of Chemistry, University of Oxford, that celebrates and promotes women in chemistry.
 WiChem aims to make the departmental culture more welcoming to everyone by organising events that encourage diversity, inclusion and peer support.